Where are they now? The last 10 Man Utd academy grads SAF gave debuts

 The midfielder moved to Fulham alongside the aforementioned Tunnicliffe but similarly played just once for the Cottagers.

-Another debutant from the bench at Elland Road, Pogba is best remembered for being greeted to first-team football by being elbowed in the head by Mikael Forssell before disappearing into obscurity.
+Another debutant from the bench at Elland Road, Pogba is best remembered for being greeted to first-team football by being elbowed in the head by Mikael Forssell.

 Better known as a left-back, Fryers was handed his senior debut in the centre of defence alongside Michael Carrick in United’s 3-0 win over Leeds and played five more times in 2011-12 before controversially joining Tottenham via Standard Liege.

-He now plays in League Two for Swindon, so it probably wasn’t worth the fuss.
+He now plays in the National League South for Welling United, so it probably wasn’t worth the fuss.

 Before he became a much-maligned figure at Old Trafford, Cleverley was handed his senior debut by Ferguson in the 2011 Community Shield.